TABLE OF CONTENTS

 A woman processing orders at an AutoStore Port.
 Image.

-Automated material handling allows for faster processing and and higher throughput.
+Automated material handling allows for faster processing and higher throughput.
 SMC, for example, moves 93% of their volume as same-day orders using AutoStore.

 Improved worker safety